 Yes, a mixture of public restrooms and portable toilets, including at least one ADA compliant facility at each activity hub, will be available for public use across the route.

-Are electric bikes, electric scooters, and other electric-assisted devices allowed at the event?
+Are electric-assist wheelchairs, bikes, scooters, and other micro-mobility devices allowed at the event?

-Yes, street legal electric-assist bicycles, scooters, and similar devices may be used at 626 Golden Streets.
+Yes, street legal, Class II/III, electric-assist wheelchairs, bicycles, scooters, and similar devices may be used at 626 Golden Streets.
 However, to ensure a safe and memorable day for all, we ask all event participants (whether on fully human-powered or electric-assisted devices) ride in safe and courteous manner, yielding to slower moving persons, children, and other event goers.
 Please watch out for others - especially small children - so everyone can enjoy the day!

 Do I need to wear a helmet?